lynnfaraday/aresmush.com/tutorials/config/website.md

 The default Ares theme is designed for dark text on a light background.
 If you want to use a light-on-dark theme for your web portal, you will need to adjust the CSS for various controls.
 You can find some styles to get you started in the file `aresmush/install/game.distr/styles/dark_theme.scss`.
 Just copy those styles to your `custom_style.scss` file and set the base colors at the top of the file.
 Then adjust as desired.

-### Advanced Color Variables

-The web portal uses the [Bootstrap](hhttps://getbootstrap.com/docs/3.3/css/#less) website layout and the [Ember Power Select](http://ember-power-select.com/docs/styles) addon for dropdown menus.
-Although you _can_ style these things with regular CSS by modifying `custom_style.scss`, it might be easier to use their own built-in variable names.

-{% note %}
-Bootstrap and Power Select variables are **not** editable through the Ares `colors.scss` file.
-You have to modify the code file `ares-webportal/app/styles/advanced-colors.scss` and then re-deploy the portal.
-{% endnote %}

-Here are some examples of how you can set Bootstrap and Power Select styles:

-    $ember-power-select-border-color: orange;
-    $state-info-bg:  yellow;
-    $brand-success: blue;

 ### Icons

 [FontAwesome](http://fontawesome.io/icons/) icons are used throughout the site and available for your use in custom HTML.